wongRegina/CSE310-PA2-pcap-analysis/README.md

 # CSE310-PA2-pcap-analysis
-A program analysis PCAP TCP that analyzes a PCAP file to characterize the TCP flows in the trace analysis_pcap_tcp is a version of TCPDump.
+A program analysis PCAP TCP that analyzes a PCAP file to characterize the TCP flows in the trace.

+analysis_pcap_tcp is a version of TCPDump.
 The analysis_pcap_tcp parses a pcap file and finds all the packets in the TCP.

 ## Installation